feynon/carlosbecker.com/content/post/2012-11-26-rails-ajaxspin.md

 ---
+title: "Rails AJAXSpin"
-date: 2012-11-26T00:00:00Z
+date: 2012-11-26
+draft: false
 slug: rails-ajaxspin
-title: Rails AJAXSpin
+city: Joinville
 ---

-Somedays ago I wrote about [how to build a simple and non intrusive AJAX status with CoffeeScript in RubyOnRails](/posts/building-a-simple-and-non-intrusive-ajax-status-with-coffeescript-in-rubyonrails/).
+Somedays ago I wrote about [how to build a simple and non intrusive AJAX status with CoffeeScript in RubyOnRails](https://carlosbecker.com/posts/building-a-simple-and-non-intrusive-ajax-status-with-coffeescript-in-rubyonrails/).
 Ok, I decided to use my spin in more projects, so, I just [gemified it](https://rubygems.org/gems/ajaxspin).

 It is really very simple to use and looks nasty =)